Skip to content

 --header 'Authorization: Bearer $ACCESS_TOKEN' \

---form 'extension=@example.jar' \
+--form 'extension=@example.jar'

-Update your custom extension on Cloud-IAM
+How to update your custom extension on Cloud-IAM console

 Cloud-IAM Console - Update Custom Extension